-While Adobe’s compatibility is great to have, DocuSign’s integrations are even better.
-However, no integration will make up for the lack of Adobe’s analytics, which DocuSign certainly has.
+While Adobe’s compatibility is great, DocuSign’s integrations are even better.
+However, no integration will compensate for the lack of Adobe’s analytics, which DocuSign certainly has.

-Both DocuSign and Adobe Sign follow industry-standard security practices to keep your information and your documents safe and secure.
+DocuSign and Adobe Sign follow industry-standard security practices to keep your information and documents safe and secure.

-They both also comply with multiple government regulations that allow their online signatures to have legal validity.
+They also comply with multiple government regulations allowing their online signatures legal validity.

-However, DocuSign’s holistic approach gives them a slight edge over Adobe Sign, especially when it comes to security for SMB.
+However, DocuSign’s holistic approach gives them a slight edge over Adobe Sign, especially regarding security for SMBs.

-DocuSign is also very transparent about what they do to keep your information safe, outlining everything in their DocuSign Security Brief.
-Adobe Sign simply directs security questions to Adobe’s Trust Center, without providing the details of their security management system.
+DocuSign is also very transparent about what they do to keep your information safe, outlining everything in its DocuSign Security Brief.
+Adobe Sign directs security questions to Adobe’s Trust Center, without providing the details of their security management system.